NATIONAL INDIGENOUS CULINARY INSTITUTE

 NICI offers elite training and experience for aspiring Indigenous chefs who will be trained and mentored by Australia’s top chefs at host restaurants from Rockpool Bar and Grill, Bistro Guillaume, Catalina, Aria, The European, Movida, The Dolphin Hotel, Icebergs Dining Room and Bar and more in Sydney and Melbourne.

-Designed by Neil Perry, Guillaume Brahimi, Michael McMahon, Jill Dupleix, Terry Durack and Barry McDonald, NICI’s program combines unique on‐the‐job training with a contemporary industry designed qualification.
+Originally designed by Neil Perry, Guillaume Brahimi, Michael McMahon, Jill Dupleix, Terry Durack and Barry McDonald, NICI’s program combines unique on‐the‐job training with a contemporary industry designed qualification.
 Our trainee chef program aims to produce a group of chefs trained in Australia’s top restaurants who will be role models and leaders for up and coming Indigenous trainees.

 NICI is lead by General Manager, Michael Ingrey.
 Michael is from the La Perouse Aboriginal Community situated on the northern arm of Botany Bay in Sydney and belongs to the Dharawal people of the Sydney and Illawarra regions and Dunghutti people of the Macleay Valley on the mid north coast of NSW.